singnet/dev-portal/docs/ai-consumers/service.md

 **Important:** Client must check that the hash of the metadata corresponds to the IPFS hash.
 Otherwise, If the IPFS client is compromised, the client system can become vulnerable to attack
 **Note:** By default, the snet-cli adheres to this verification.

+**Note**:

+The service provider needs to publish the details about the service in the Blockchain.

+As a consumer, you may go the Blockchain or the Marketplace portal where the services are deployed.
+Details like Service the price of the service , image depicting / related to the service , service type, description, the endpoint and how to make a request.

+Please note that
+- Singularity platform works on gRPC.
+Whenever you need to call you need a protofile.
+- File management system such as IPFS stores the location of the hash and points to the associated protofile The IPFS can include a file and the same file returns same hash.

 ## Metadata Overview

 ```